Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Abstract

 \section{Abstract}

-Conformer-based models have become the most dominant end-to-end architecture for speech processing tasks.
-In this work, we propose a carefully redesigned Conformer with a new downsampling schema.
-The proposed model, named \textit{Fast Conformer}, is 2.8x faster than original Conformer, while preserving state-of-the-art accuracy on Automatic Speech Recognition benchmarks.
-Also we replace the original Conformer global attention with limited context attention post-training to enable transcription of an hour-long audio.
-We further improve long-form speech transcription by adding a global token.
-Fast Conformer combined with a Transformer decoder also outperforms the original Conformer in accuracy and in speed for Speech Translation and Spoken Language Understanding.
-The models and training recipes have been released in the NeMo toolkit~\cite{kuchaiev2019nemo}.\footnote{\url{https://github.com/NVIDIA/NeMo}}
+Conformer-based models have become the dominant end-to-end architecture for speech processing tasks.
+With the objective of enhancing the conformer architecture for efficient training and inference, we carefully redesigned Conformer with a novel downsampling schema.
+The proposed model, named \textit{Fast Conformer(FC)}, is 2.8$\times$ faster than the original Conformer, supports scaling to Billion parameters without any changes to the core architecture and also achieves state-of-the-art accuracy on Automatic Speech Recognition benchmarks.
+To enable transcription of long-form speech up to 11 hours, we replaced global attention with limited context attention post-training, while also improving accuracy through fine-tuning with the addition of a global token.
+Fast Conformer, when combined with a Transformer decoder also outperforms the original Conformer in accuracy and in speed for Speech Translation and Spoken Language Understanding.

 \textbf{Index Terms}: speech recognition, speech translation, spoken language understanding